E-One is very user friendly and can be used on every part of the body. Therefore, the bikini/brazilian area is without any particular risk.

 P.s.: It is important not to mix up beauty spots and freckles, the latter poses no problem.

-The first hairs start falling out after approximately one week.
+The first hairs start falling out after approximately 7 to 14 days.
 You can keep shaving regularly or you can let it grow and observe it progressively become sparse.
 15 to 20 days after treatment, the remaining hairs are possibly ones missed by the flash.
 Ideally, you should proceed to flash those stubborn hairs.
 Then, you should repeat when needed (this can vary from one individual to the other).
 You can choose to wait the recommended 2 months, or you can re-flash once in a while/as soon as you see hairs appearing.
 By doing so, after 4 or 5 sessions, shaving should become unnecessary.

-The E-One’s technology destroys the hair by cauterizing the vessels that nourish the hair bulb.
+The E-One technology destroys the hair by cauterizing the blood vessels that nourish the hair bulb.
 It is called photocoagulation.
 Before the existence of these light technologies for hair removal, doctors used electric energy to cauterize the nourishing vessels.
 That was called the electro-coagulation.
 This technique was born around 1880.
 So it has been more than 100 years since professionals have been to removing hair by cauterizing the vessels that nourish the hair bulb.
 100 years seems like enough to reassure the users!
 It’s definitely a much longer time than what is necessary nowadays to approve a new drug.
 In regards to the wavelength that is produced,we get rid of the harmful ones.

 To sum up, as long as the IPL technology is used in the medical sector, it will be because they do not represent any long term risk.